 8.)
 6:30–8pm Sweet Peas Design featuring Casey Matthews on Exhibit at Chicago Luxury Beds: 440 N Wells Street #100n.
-Chicago Luxury Beds will host a panel of experts – including designer Susan Brunstrum of Sweet Peas Design and artist Casey Matthews, among others to discuss ‘How to Curate Art in Your Home.’
+Chicago Luxury Beds will host a panel of experts – including designer Susan Brunstrum of Sweet Peas Design, artist Casey Matthews, Nicole Wagner of Nicole Wagner Art and Design, and Kyle Bretland of Armand Leeamong – to discuss ‘How to Curate Art in Your Home.’

 10.)
 Blutter Shiff Design Associates Haiku themed vignettes featuring Pamela Staker on Exhibit at O’Brien Harris: 501 North Wells Street.
 Small bites will be presented by Erling Wu-Bower, of Pacific Standard Time Restaurant, California-inspired Hearth Cuisine.

 13.)
 Gray | Walter featuring artist Rory Scott on Exhibit at Organic Looms: 401 North Wells Street.
 Join OL for an interactive weaving demonstration led by local textile designer and OL team member Sarah Geraci.
 Learn to weave!